TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 🤓💡: In large empirical investigations there may be a number of objectives and a number of response variables.

-The method for investigating the connection between a response variable and an explanatory variable depends on the type of variables.
+The method for investigating the connections between a response variable and an explanatory variable depends on the type of variables.
 The methodology is different for combination as shown in the box above, and applying an inappropriate method causes problems. 💡⚡️😩

 ### DA Methodology